OpenDSA/OpenDSA/RST/en/PL/Syntax.rst

 of BNF grammars comes from recursion, which is present in both the second and third productions in the grammar  above.

-The following slideshow demonstrates how to use the grammar above to build the parse tree for a given lambda expression.
+The following slide show demonstrates how to use the grammar above to build the parse tree for a given lambda expression.

 .. inlineav:: parseTree ss
-   :long_name: Slideshow for how to build a parse tree
+   :long_name: Slide show for how to build a parse tree
    :links: AV/PL/AV/parseTree.css AV/PL/main.css
    :scripts: AV/PL/AV/parseTree.js
    :output: show